 In February 2022, the Company entered into a satellite procurement agreement with MDA pursuant to which Globalstar will acquire 17 satellites that will replenish Globalstar's existing constellation of satellites and ensure long-term continuity of its mobile satellite services.
 Globalstar is acquiring the satellites to provide continuous satellite services to Partner under the Service Agreements, as well as services to Globalstar's current and future customers.
 Globalstar maintains the option to acquire additional satellites under the contract.
 Globalstar plans to contract separately for launch services and launch insurance for the new satellites.
 The initial contract price for 17 satellites is \$327.0 million; Globalstar has the option to purchase additional satellites at a lower per unit cost, subject to certain conditions.
 The satellites are expected to be launched in 2025.
 In addition, MDA will procure a satellite operations control center for \$4.9 million.
-Under the Service Agreements, subject to certain terms and conditions, Partner has agreed to make service payments equal to 95% of the approved capital expenditures under the satellites, as adjusted based on certain provisions, beginning with the Phase 2 Service Period.
+Under the Service Agreements, subject to certain terms and conditions, Partner has agreed to make service payments equal to 95% of the approved capital expenditures under the satellite procurement agreement (to be paid on a straight-line basis over the useful life of the satellites) and certain other costs incurred for the new satellites, as adjusted based on certain provisions, beginning with the Phase 2 Service Period.